aniketgayke13/share_market_analysis/README.md

 # share_market_analysis
-The project amis to analyse the share market prices of real estate companies
+The project aims to analyse the share market prices of real estate companies